EPIC TAMA LAKES TRACK Tongariro National Park New Zealand

 Before we dive into the details about the Tama Lakes track, let’s first have a look at the key facts of the trail so you’re well prepared!

-Tama Lakes walk difficulty and incline: With about 540 meter elevation gain along the Tama Lakes Track, the hike is considered moderately difficult with some slippery loose rocks.
-The last part to get to the upper lake is a bit of a scramble, but overall it’s a really nice, well maintained trail.
+Tama Lakes walk difficulty and incline: With about 540 meters of elevation gain along the Tama Lakes Track, the hike is considered moderately difficult with some slippery loose rocks.
+The last part to get to the upper lake is a bit of a scramble, but overall it’s a really nice, well-maintained trail.

 Generally the best time to hike to Tama Lakes is in the summer months.
 You’ll then have the best chance of clear skies when the weather is generally mild and dry.
 The summer season in New Zealand runs from December to February with temperatures ranging from 15-25°C (59-77°F) in the daytime.
 However, spring and autumn can be great months too for the Tama Lakes track.
 But clouds could be more obstructing the view.

-In the winter months the trail can be affected by snow and ice, which makes the trek more difficult and hazardous.
+In the winter months, the trail can be affected by snow and ice, which makes the trek more difficult and hazardous.
 The Tama Lakes are located in an alpine environment, so weather conditions can be unpredictable in any season and can change rapidly.
-Before leaving for a hike in Tongariro National Park you can always ask the National Park visitor centre about the current status of the hike.
+Before leaving for a hike in Tongariro National Park you can always ask the National Park Visitor Centre about the current status of the hike.
 And make sure to prepare yourself with appropriate clothing.
-Wear layers, hiking boots, eventually bring hiking poles, enough water, food and equipment for a range of weather conditions.
+Wear layers, and hiking boots, eventually bring hiking poles, enough water, food, and equipment for a range of weather conditions.

 The Tama Lakes Track is a wonderful hike through undulating tussock country.
-With a variety of beech forest, sub-alpine vistas, snow covered mountains, towering volcanos and deep blue crater lakes, the Tama Lakes track have it all.
+With a variety of beech forest, sub-alpine vistas, snow-covered mountains, towering volcanos and deep blue crater lakes, the Tama Lakes track has it all.
 It’s a fantastic alternative for the (way) more popular and busy Tongariro Alpine crossing.
 So if you like to hike in fewer crowds just like we do, then the Tama Lakes Track is for you!

-The hike starts along a well maintained gravel path through tussock grass with stunning views on Mount Ngauruhoe and Mount Ruapehu.
-With a gradual incline you won’t notice much of the elevation gain as you make your way through this impressive landscape.
+The hike starts along a well-maintained gravel path through tussock grass with stunning views on Mount Ngauruhoe and Mount Ruapehu.
+With a gradual incline, you won’t notice much of the elevation gain as you make your way through this impressive landscape.
 There are plenty of vantage points along the way.
-We stopped a few times to take in these stunning views of the mountains and volcanos we were surrounded with.
+We stopped a few times to take in these stunning views of the mountains and volcanos we were surrounded by.

 The Wairere Stream flows through the landscape which you will cross at a certain point via a bridge.
 This is a great spot for a short break before you continue the more uphill part of the track.
 There are some rocks where you can sit down and take in the incredible views for a moment.